-8. Scientists can help insects live longer using genetic manipulation tools, but they can also prolong the lifespan of organisms through starvation.(as well)Not only It's not advisable to restrict calories in order to extend one's lifespan or lose weight, according to scientists.
-(Use the subjunctive mood) (not) It is suggested that 10.
-Fasting might have a longevity benefit, but that is yet to be seen. (likely) Fasting PART II (Minimum Passing Mark 26) 3.
+(AD229JZ) Student's Name: N° de Orden: 9.
+Scientists can help insects live longer using genetic manipulation tools, but they can also prolong the lifespan of organisms through starvation.(as well) Not only 10.
+Further research is required to determine whether the findings could be extrapolated to humans.(determined) Only after PART II (Minimum Passing Mark 26) 3.
 ESSAY WRITING (350 words) Write an opinion essay on ONE of the topics below: Credit will be given to an orderly presentation and clear handwriting (A) Opinion Essay: Life expectancy depends on the country you live in.
-Do you agree?
-(B) For and Against Essay: Pros and Cons of living over 100 years.
-Make sure you include: Complex structures (inversion of order, conditionals, passive voice, correct linkers) Relevant vocabulary Meaningful and clear ideas to support your point Well-ordered and cohesive paragraphs dent's Name: No de Orden: tudents write HERE TOTAL WORD COUN TOTAL/50 por/Inaccurate use of structures requested Spelling mistakes oor use of language/grammar ack of Cohesion / Coherence Punctuation mistakes Poor contents/ poor ideas
+Do you agree?(B) For and Against Essay: Pros and Cons of living over 100 years.
+Make sure you include: Complex structures (inversion of order, conditionals, passive voice, correct linkers)

+- Complex structures (inversion of order, conditions) Relevant vocabulary Meaningful and clear ideas to support your point Well-ordered and cohesive paragraphs dent's Name: No de Orden: dents write HERE TOTAL WORD COUNT: .
+TOTAL/ oor/Inaccurate use of structures requested oor use of language/grammar Spelling mistakes Punctuation mistakes ack of Cohesion / Coherence Poor contents/ poor ideas